MicrosoftDocs/VBA-Docs/api/Access.Chart.PrimaryValuesAxisFormat.md

 ---

-# Chart.PrimaryValuesAxisFormat Property (Access)
+# Chart.PrimaryValuesAxisFormat property (Access)

 Returns or sets the format of the values on the primary values axis.
-Read/write **String** .
+Read/write **String**.

 You can use a [predefined or custom format](Access.format.propertynumber.and.currency.md).